alloy-d/short/trapped.markdown

 gasping, glaring at the tower that still loomed far off in the distance.

 "What am I supposed to do?" he panted.
 "I don't know!
 I want to get back, and then--I don't know!"

 His vision blurred.
-He could feel the frustration on his face, welling up in his eyes and running down his cheeks.
+He felt the frustration on his face, welling up in his eyes and running down his cheeks.